sequana/resources/sequanix/gene_regulation.rst

 Gene regulation example
 ============================

-This page shows how to load and execute a Snakemake pipeline from the Gene-regulation library (Rioualen et al).
+This page shows how to load and execute a Snakemake pipeline from the Gene-regulation library (Rioualen et al, 2017) within the Sequanix application (Desvillechabrol et al, 2017).
 This tutorial is a snapshot (June 2017) of the official (and up-to-date) tutorial available on gene-regulation documentation web page http://gene-regulation.readthedocs.io/en/latest/tutorials.html

 We will use one of the pipeline from the Gene-regulation library to demonstrate that **Sequanix** can load a third-party snakemake pipelin.
 Here, the ChIP-seq pipeline.